mysticpants/Modbus/Modbus485Master/README.md

 Function Code : 23

 This method performs a combination of one read operation and one write operation in a single Modbus transaction.
-The write operation is performed before the read ^.
+The write operation is performed before the read.
 It takes the following parameters:

 | Parameter | Data Type | Required | Default Value | Description |
 | --- | --- | --- | --- | --- |